This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Somerset sent to the Tower

 Edmund Beaufort, the duke of Somerset was unpopular and only kept his position of power with the support of the King.
-While Henry VI was ill Somerset was sent to the Tower of London.
+While King Henry VI was ill Somerset was sent to the Tower of London.

 A lavish banquet held at Lille put on by Philip the Good, Duke of Burgundy to raise support for a crusade against the Turks who had captured Constantinople.
 The banquet was so large that it included a landscape with ships, mock villages, castles and churches.
 It had a pie in which more than twenty musicians palyed.
 Chariots of gold were moved around by hidden machinery and a horse had been trained to walk backwards.
 To complete the spectacle a huge Saracen giant and an elephant appeared.
 On the elephant rode a female figure meant to represent the Holy Church who appealed to the banqueting guests to join the crusade and save her.